cockroachdb/docs/v20.2/rename-sequence.md

 The `RENAME TO` [statement](sql-statements.html) is part of [`ALTER SEQUENCE`](alter-sequence.html), and changes the name of a sequence.

+{{site.data.alerts.callout_danger}}
-{{site.data.alerts.callout_danger}}You cannot rename a sequence that's being used in a table.
-To rename the sequence, <a href="alter-column.html#remove-default-constraint">drop the <code>DEFAULT</code> expressions</a> that reference the sequence, rename the sequence, and <a href="alter-column.html#set-or-change-a-default-value">add the <code>DEFAULT</code> expressions</a> back.{{site.data.alerts.end}}
+You cannot rename a sequence that's being used in a table.
+To rename the sequence, <a href="alter-column.html#remove-default-constraint">drop the <code>DEFAULT</code> expressions</a> that reference the sequence, rename the sequence, and <a href="alter-column.html#set-or-change-a-default-value">add the <code>DEFAULT</code> expressions</a> back.

-{{site.data.alerts.callout_info}}To understand how CockroachDB changes schema elements without requiring table locking or other user-visible downtime, see <a href="https://www.cockroachlabs.com/blog/how-online-schema-changes-are-possible-in-cockroachdb/">Online Schema Changes in CockroachDB</a>.{{site.data.alerts.end}}
+{{site.data.alerts.end}}

+{{site.data.alerts.callout_info}}
+`ALTER SEQUENCE ...
+RENAME TO` can be used to move a sequence from one database to another, but it cannot be used to move a sequence from one schema to another.
+To change a sequence's schema, use [`SET SCHEMA`](set-schema.html).

+Note that, in a future release, `ALTER SEQUENCE ...
+RENAME TO` will be limited to changing the name of a sequence, and will not have to the ability to change a sequence's database.
+{{site.data.alerts.end}}

+{% include {{{ page.version.version }}/misc/schema-change-stmt-note.md %}

 ## Required privileges